 "I talk about it with people all the time.
 The hoops they make you jump through, it's not something you can do on your own.
 If you don't have a support system around you..."

-Sean Salmon is retired from mixed martial arts now.
+Sean Salmon is now retired from mixed martial arts.
 Officially.
 He did accept a few fights following his release from jail, but only to see if MMA was still a viable career option.
-What he found was that all the years had taken a toll on his body, and then an early 2013 back surgery shut that door for good.
+What he found was that all the hard years had taken a toll on his body.
+Then an early 2013 back surgery shut that door for good.

 Now Sean just wants to try his hand at a normal life.
 He works a full-time job with a company down in Grand Valley, Ohio called MAC.
-The acronym stands for Manufactured Assemblies Corporation, a cable and wire manufacturer owned by a family friend, and just four weeks ago they promoted him to supervisor.
+The acronym stands for Manufactured Assemblies Corporation, a cable and wire manufacturer owned by a family friend.
+Just four weeks ago they promoted him to supervisor.

-"We have a big project with those solar powers out in the desert," Sean cheerfully explains.
+"We have a big project with those solar powers out in the desert," Sean says, smiling.
 "We manufacture the cable running underneath the ground from tower to tower.
 Everything.
 We have accounts with GE and Kodak, contracts through the Army.
 So pretty much anything you can do with cable or wire."

 Sean's apartment is only a few miles away from the home owned by his girlfriend, Heather McCormick, a former college dormmate with whom he reconnected over Facebook prior to the accident.
 Sean actually took Heather out to a movie once, when the pair were both 19 years old.
 Nothing ever came of it, and any budding college romance fizzled out before it started, but, Heather jokes, "I think Sean had a crush on me, even if he denies that he did."